 You are here

-CNBCThese excuses won't save you money on taxesCNBCThis is predicated on the idea that if business profits are funneled through the Roth, they will be tax free, said CPA Ed Slott, founder of Ed Slott and Co. in Rockville Centre, New York.
+CNBCTax dodgers: Excuses and dubious strategies won't save you on taxesCNBCThis is predicated on the idea that if business profits are funneled through the Roth, they will be tax free, said CPA Ed Slott, founder of Ed Slott and Company in Rockville Centre, New York.
 Under normal circumstances, withdrawals from a Roth IRA are ...and more »

 Investor's Business DailyYou'll Want To Hear This Top Pro's Tips On How To Pick An AdvisorInvestor's Business DailyA certified public accountant, Ed Slott oversees a business that centers on retirement planning and education.
 His firm, Ed Slott & Co., trains advisors on IRAs and other tax-deferred savings vehicles.
 The author of many books including "Ed Slott's ...The April 1 Tax Deadline Hitting Oldest Baby Boomers - ForbesForbesall 23 news articles »